somebeaver/Lowrider.js/README.md

 #### Build Determiner (`shouldBuild()`)

-Sometimes, a component may need to implement custom logic to determine if it needs to rebuild itself or not.
+A component may need to implement custom logic to determine if it needs to rebuild itself or not, or simply disable caching altogether.
 Lowrider.js components can implement `shouldRender()` to override the default behavior.

-Simply return true to proceed with triggering the `build` event (and therefore the `onBuild()` hook), or return false to skip the event and hook.
+Simply return true to proceed with triggering the `build` event (and therefore the `onBuild()` hook), or return false to skip them.

+Note that the `spawn` and `load` events cannot be skipped.

 ```javascript
 class StatusIndicator extends Lowrider {